wjzhengsh/blockchain/howto/peer_deploy_ibp.md

   After you have enrolled, you have the necessary certificates to register the peer with the TLS CA.

-3. Issue the following command to find your affiliation and your organization name.
+4. Issue the following command to find your affiliation and your organization name.

   ```
-  fabric-ca-client affiliation list --caname <tls_ca_name> --tls.certfiles <tlsca_tls_path>
+  fabric-ca-client affiliation list --caname <tls_ca_name> --tls.certfiles <tlsca_tls_cert_path>
   ```
   {:codeblock}